humeman/raytracer/README.md

 - `pkg-config` must be installed to detect libraries
 - `libpng` and `libpng++` can be installed to add PNG support
   - if both aren't detected when building, the raytracer will only support PPMs
+- `libassimp` can be installed to add model rendering support
+  - if not detected when building, scenes will skip loading model files
 - `g++`

 ### other make targets